-Select Cells On (Surface) Selects cells that are visible in the view under a rubber band.
-(Shortcut: s)

-Select Points On (Surface) Selects points that are visible in the view under a rubber band.

-Select Cells Through (Frustum) Selects all cells that exist under a rubber band.

-Select Points Through (Frustum) Selects all points that exist under a rubber band.

-Select Cells With Polygon Like Select Cells On except that you draw a polygon by dragging the mouse rather than making a rubber-band selection.

-Select Points With Polygon Like Select Points On except that you draw a polygon by dragging the mouse rather than making a rubber-band selection.

-Select Blocks Selects blocks in a multiblock data set.
-(Shortcut: b)

-The shortcuts s and b allow you to quickly select a cell or block, respectively.
+- Select Cells On (Surface) Selects cells that are visible in the view under a rubber band.
+(Shortcut: s) - Select Points On (Surface) Selects points that are visible in the view under a rubber band.
+(Shortcut: d) - Select Cells Through (Frustum) Selects all cells that exist under a rubber band.
+(Shortcut: f) - Select Points Through (Frustum) Selects all points that exist under a rubber band.
+(Shortcut: g) - Select Cells With Polygon Like Select Cells On except that you draw a polygon by dragging the mouse rather than making a rubber-band selection. - Select Points With Polygon Like Select Points On except that you draw a polygon by dragging the mouse rather than making a rubberband selection. - Select Blocks Selects blocks in a multiblock data set.
+(Shortcut: b) - ▲ Interactively Select Cells Enter an interactive selection mode where cells are highlighted as the mouse hovers over them and selected when clicked. - A Interactively Select Points Enter an interactive selection mode where points are highlighted as the mouse hovers near them and selected when clicked.

+In addition to these selection modes, there are a hover point \cdot ? query mode and a hover cell \triangle ? query mode that allow you to quickly inspect the field values at a visible point by hovering the mouse over it.
+There is also a clear selection button that will remove the current selection.

+Several of the selection modes have shortcut keys that allow you to make selections more quickly.
 Use them by placing the mouse cursor somewhere in the currently selected 3D view and hitting the appropriate key.
 Then click on the cell or block you want selected (or drag a rubber band over multiple elements).